realpython/python-guide/docs/writing/structure.rst

 ----------

 The Python language provides a simple yet powerful syntax called 'decorators'.
-A decorator is a function or a class that wraps (or decorate) a function or a method.
+A decorator is a function or a class that wraps (or decorates) a function or a method.
 The 'decorated' function or method will replace the original 'undecorated' function or method.
 Because functions are first-class objects in Python, it can be done 'manually', but using the @decorator syntax is